mrstrange207/Bandit/README.md

 grep ‘millionth’ data.txt

 Level 8 to level 9
-Learned about piping
-Tired cat data.txt| uniq -c but failed as got to know uniq only search for unique  adjacent  to it Hence used sort for finding it
-Sort data.txt | uniq -c
+Learned about piping ( giving output of one command as input of other Tired cat data.txt| uniq -c but failed as got to know uniq only search for unique  adjacent  to it Hence used sort for finding it as it sorts out and we can find count 1 Sort data.txt | uniq -c

 Level 9 to level 10